javadiahad/microservice-test/README.md

 # microservice-test

-Product1 includes sample test for deferent layers for instance spring boot microservice.
+Product1 includes sample tests for different layers of an instance spring boot microservice.

-Product2 includes sample consumer test (CDC by Pact) for instance spring boot microservice from Product1.
+Product2 includes a sample consumer test (CDC by Pact) for the Product1 microservice.